 23 Aug Onboarding for the Digital Workplace: Get Employees to Productivity Faster

 The success of this approach got me thinking that it would be helpful to share a use case example so that anyone who’s looking to better understand the Digital Workplace can see the power behind it.
 With that said, in the last week I’ve seen several examples of employee onboarding pop up, so that’s the story I’m going to tell – including an “Oh geez” and a “Yes!” scenario.
+It cannot be stated how important recruitment onboarding has become to the current state of play in business.
+Companies cannot afford to get this process wrong as failure to get it right could result in a costly financial loss.

 Why employee onboarding?